eugef66/pi.thermostat/README.md

 # pi.thermostat
-Python and PHP code for Raspberri PI based web-enabled thermostat
+Python and PHP code for Raspberri PI based web-enabled thermostat.
+ - Can run in standalone mode using bottle python web framework.
+ - Standalone server-only mode to provide API for third-party clients (web, app, IoTs, etc)
+ - Can be deployed on more robust web server such as Apache, Lighttpd or other web servers which supports WSGI.
+Can be deployed with UI or in sevrer-only mode.

 ## 1. Hardware